EBIvariation/vcf-validator/README.md

 ### Validator

-vcf-validator only needs an input VCF file to run.
+vcf-validator only needs a non-compressed input VCF file to run, although pipes can be used for compressed files (see below).
 It accepts input in the following ways:

 * File path as argument: `vcf_validator -v v4.1 -i /path/to/file.vcf`
 * Standard input: `vcf_validator -v v4.1 < /path/to/file.vcf`